Zisis Vryzas: Torino

-In January 2006 the Greek striker eventually departed again to join another popular Club of northern Italy, Torino F.C. until the end of his contract.
+In January 2006 the Greek striker eventually departed again to join another popular Club of northern Italy, Torino until the end of his contract.

 Return to Skoda Xanthi

 In the summer of 2006, Vryzas returned to Greece and in particular to the club where he started his professional career, Skoda Xanthi.

 Return to PAOK

-In June 2007, he finally decided to join the "club of his heart" and signed a two-year contract with PAOK FC.
-There he found his old companion and team-mate, at both PAOK and the Greece National Team during the 1990s, Theodoros Zagorakis – who had only just taken the reins of the club.
-Vryzas stated upon his return that PAOK F.C. was an emotional choice for him, and the last stop in his career should only be in the club he loved and supported since childhood.
-On 6 January 2008, Vryzas played his last game of his successful football career at the home game of PAOK FC against Larissa F.C. at the legendary ground of PAOK FC Toumba Stadium, a game which PAOK won 1–0, with a goal scored by Lazaros Christodoulopoulos, a goal which the scorer dedicated to Vryzas.
-Vryzas, actually came in as a substitution in the 82nd minute of the game to replace Christodoulopoulos and was honoured by the fans with a standing ovation and with a long singing of his name, which lasted until the end of the game as Vryzas thanked them during his "goodbye round" of the stadium.
+In June 2007, he finally decided to join the "club of his heart" and signed a two-year contract with PAOK.
+There he found his old companion and team-mate, at both PAOK and Greece during the 1990's, Theodoros Zagorakis, who had only just taken the presidency of the club.
+Vryzas stated upon his return that PAOK was an emotional choice for him, and the last stop in his career should only be in the club he loved and supported since childhood.
+On 6 January 2008, Vryzas played his last game of his football career at the home game against AEL, where PAOK won with 1–0, with a goal by Lazaros Christodoulopoulos, who dedicated his goal to Vryzas.
+Vryzas, actually came in as a substitution at the 82nd minute to replace Christodoulopoulos and was honoured by the fans with a standing ovation and with a long singing of his name, which lasted until the end of the match, as he thanked them during his "goodbye round" of the stadium.